 Review: Rocky Talkie Mountain Radios

-You don’t realize how important good communication is on a climb (or any adventure, for that matter) until you don’t have it.
-For me, it was halfway up a multi-pitch when the wind kicked up, and I couldn’t hear a word my boyfriend was yelling from the belay.
+You don’t realize how important good communication is on a climb—or any adventure, for that matter—until you're without it.
+For me, it happened halfway up a multi-pitch when the wind kicked up, rendering everything my boyfriend was yelling from the belay inaudible.
 No view of each other, just dead space and a few subtle rope tugs that maybe meant that I was on belay.
-Then I got my hands on a pair of Rocky Talkies Mountain Radios.
+After that, I made sure to get my hands on a pair of Rocky Talkies Mountain Radios.